How to Use LandingCube's 2-Step URL Builder Feature

 Once enabled, you can choose your type of URL:

--Normal URL (this is a free field, for you to input whichever link you like)
+- Normal URL (this is a free field, for you to input any url you like)

 Add to Cart URL

 This URL will send the customer through to a screen prompting them to add the product to their cart.